MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 ---
 # Frequently asked questions, tips, and how-to's

-This article will provide you with answers to frequently asked questions and tips on setting up and using the CoE Starter Kit.
+This article provides you with answers to frequently asked questions and tips on setting up and using the CoE Starter Kit.

 ## Installing a solution in a production environment